Nouster/quizz_api/README.md

 - The checkCollectionVerbs() method checks if the HTTP method used is allowed for collections.
 If it is not, an OperationNotAllowedException exception is thrown.
 - The checkResourceVerbs() method checks if the HTTP method used is allowed for resources.
 If it is not, an OperationNotAllowedException exception is thrown.

-> **warning:** It should be noted that this class is abstract, which means it cannot be directly instantiated.
+:warning: It should be noted that this class is abstract, which means it cannot be directly instantiated.
 It must be extended by child classes that implement specific methods for collections and resources.